-In the largest global health emergency in decades, Blue Prism is proudly supporting healthcare organizations in jurisdictions all over the world – including two successful projects with healthcare providers in Singapore.
+In the largest global health emergency in decades, SS&C Blue Prism is proudly supporting healthcare organizations in jurisdictions all over the world – including two successful projects with healthcare providers in Singapore.

 Our COVID-19 Response Program has now seen dozens of projects deploying donated Digital Workers and services to assist on the front lines of the health emergency, across many sectors.
 As part of this program, we are making donated licenses and resources available to healthcare, government, education, and financial services organizations and non-profits in immediate need of our technology for public benefit to help fight COVID-19.

 We see many new opportunities for incorporating intelligent automation into healthcare, particularly in the areas of patient safety and experience.
-In many of the scenarios Blue Prism has assisted with during the pandemic, we’ve been able to create more seamless flows of data and automate manual tasks - allowing both frontline and administrative healthcare workers to spend more time delivering vital outcomes.
+In many of the scenarios SS&C Blue Prism has assisted with during the pandemic, we’ve been able to create more seamless flows of data and automate manual tasks - allowing both frontline and administrative healthcare workers to spend more time delivering vital outcomes.

 In particular, we know the manual transfer of data throughout systems used to manage the patient journey can be onerous and time-consuming.
-As a patient moves through primary care, ambulance services, secondary care and into community care, manually collecting and transferring data creates significant risks of both errors and delay.
+As a patient moves through primary care, ambulance services, secondary care, and into community care, manually collecting and transferring data creates significant risks of both errors and delays.

 Most importantly, these processes take valuable time out of the day for the highly trained staff who should be focused on caring for patients.
 This is where we have an opportunity to offer our Digital Workforce to help healthcare providers reshape their processes - in turn allowing them to improve the quality of patient care.